mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 It may be hashed in a standard way using the `mc-crypto-digestible` hashing scheme (like everything else).

 This `required_outputs` are there to allow the main use-case of agreeing to a swap.
-The `max_tombstone_block` is there both, to allow that some of the required outputs can be fog outputs (since fog imposes tombstone block limits), and to allow that the party who builds and signs a `SignedContingentInput` can establish a "time to live" on the swap request.
+The `max_tombstone_block` is there both to allow that some of the required outputs can be fog outputs (since fog imposes tombstone block limits), and to allow that the party who builds and signs a `SignedContingentInput` can establish a "time to live" on the swap request.

 The `TxIn` object is modified, adding an Optional `ContingentInputRules` member.